mlflow/mlflow/docs/source/llms/llama-index/index.rst

     chat_engine = index.as_chat_engine()
     response = chat_engine.chat("What was the first program the author wrote?")

 Then you can navigate to the MLflow UI, select the experiment, and open the "Traces" tab to find the logged trace for the prediction made by the engine.
-It is impressive to see how the chat engine coordinates and executes numbers of tasks to answer your question!
+It is impressive to see how the chat engine coordinates and executes a number of tasks to answer your question!

 .. figure:: ../../_static/images/llms/llama-index/llama-index-trace.png
     :alt: Trace view in MLflow UI